nexios-labs/sift-validator/docs/framework-integration.md

 ## Conclusion and Best Practices

-When integrating Sift with web frameworks, follow these best practices for optimal results:
+When integrating Voltar  with web frameworks, follow these best practices for optimal results:

 ### Architecture Recommendations